Plus Loan Program (Parent and Graduate Loan)

 Parent Loan for Undergraduate Students (PLUS)

-The PLUS program gives parents of dependent students the opportunity to borrow a low, fixed-interest rate loan to help meet the cost of attendance not covered by other financial aid programs.
+The PLUS program gives the parents of dependent students the opportunity to borrow a low, fixed-interest rate loan to help meet the cost of attendance not covered by other financial aid programs.
+The program is also available for graduate or professional students.

 Applying for the PLUS